byuflowlab/undergrad-onboarding/497R/track_descriptions/airfoil_optimization.md

 The idea behind this project is to allow students to delve more into 2D airfoil dynamics and optimize an airfoil.

-- Paper 1
+- Project 1
     - XFoil assignment, as in rotor_design

-- Paper 2
+- Project 2
     - Surrogate model, or further XFoil assignment

-- Paper 3
+- Project 3
     - Airfoil optimization